The legal profession has always recognised the importance of providing free and reduced-fee legal assistance to those experiencing hardship.

 Law firms that are members of the Queensland Law Society can participate in the QLS Pro Bono Referral Service that QPILCH coordinates on behalf of the QLS.
 It is free to join, you choose if and when you take on a matter, and you receive emails about available matters.
 This service is free to join for any QLS member.

-- Click here to apply online for the QLS Bar Pro Bono Referral Service
+Click here to register online to participate in the QLS Pro Bono Referral Service.

 Other volunteering opportunities